-In this talk I will describe the status of a small test/experiment (T864 (MiniMax)) designed to search for disoriented chiral condensate (DCC) and performed over the last three years at the TeVatron collider.
-The origins of MiniMax go back earlier to an initiative designed to provide the SSC with a full-acceptance detector (FAD).
-During the associated workshop activity, it was acutely realized that some of the physics goals were accessible already at Fermilab.
+A small test/experiment (T864 (MiniMax)) designed to search for disoriented chiral condensate (DCC) has been performed over the last three years at the TeVatron collider.
+The origins of this enterprise go back earlier to an initiative designed to provide the SSC with a full-acceptance detector (FAD).1 During the associated workshop activity, it was acutely realized that some of the physics goals were accessible already at Fermilab.
 A collaboration was created (MAX) and their proposal was considered in the fall of 1992 by the Fermilab program committee, but was rejected.
-We decided not to give up, reduced the scope considerably, and on April 1, 1993, resubmitted the revised MiniMax proposal.
-It was conditionally approved by the director in late May of that year.
+It was decided not to give up.
+The physics scope, which originally included the search for rapidity gaps between jets, was reduced considerably, and the revised MiniMax proposal was conditionally approved by the director in late May of 1993.
+The experiment was mounted, tested, improved, run for production data (eight million events), and dismantled within the subsequent three years.